‘Arthdal Chronicles’ to ‘Kingdom’: 12 most expensive Korean dramas of all time

 Sweet Home (2020-)

 Horror-thriller show Sweet Home is directed by Lee Eung-bok who has helmed other big-budget drama shows like Jirisan and Mr Sunshine.
 This ten-episode show has been adapted from a webtoon and has high-tech CGI effects to create monsters leading to its skyrocketing budget.
-Around KWR 3 billion (MR 9 million) was spent per episode at that time.
+Around KWR 3 billion (approx. SGD 2.97 million) was spent per episode at that time.

 Synopsis: The plot revolves around Cha Hyun-Su (Song Kang) who is navigating through the tragedy of losing his family.
 He ventures into the outside world to fight monsters to save humanity.